fusioncharts/dev_centre_docs/advanced-charting/annotations/positioning-annotations-using-macros.md

 The data structure to render the above chart is given below::

-{% embed_data {"source": "advanced-charting-annotations-positioning-annotations-using-macros-example-2.js"} %}
+{% embed_data advanced-charting-annotations-positioning-annotations-using-macros-example-2.js %}

 ### Positioning Annotations with Respect to the Axes

 A spline chart with three rectangle and three text annotations positioned with respect to the y-axis is shown below:

-{% embed_chart {"source": "advanced-charting-annotations-positioning-annotations-using-macros-example-3.js", "id": "3"} %}
+{% embed_chart advanced-charting-annotations-positioning-annotations-using-macros-example-3.js %}

 The annotation items, showing the low, moderate, and high footfall ranges, are dynamically positioned over the y-axis using annotation sub-token macros.